charles-forsyth/weather/README.md

 ## Configuration

-The latitude and longitude for the weather data are hard-coded in `weather_gui.py` and `weather_leds.py`.
-You can change the `LATITUDE` and `LONGITUDE` constants in these files to get weather for your desired location.
+The latitude and longitude for the weather data are now managed in `config.py`.
+You can change the `LATITUDE` and `LONGITUDE` constants in `config.py` to get weather for your desired location.